inferense/inferense.github.io/_posts/2024-10-01-building-great-AI-products .md

 ---
 ![hero](/assets/images/building-great-ai-products-hero.png)

-For many engineers, the excessive hype has turned the word "AI" into a somewhat agonizing term.
-Besides the hype, there seems to be a complacency around building good products.
+For many engineers, the excessive hype has turned the word "AI" into a somewhat agonizing buzzword.
+There seems to be an interesting phenomenon going on with how products are built today around this buzzword.
+Every product team is jumping on this wave likely out of a fear of lagging behind.
+Though, what I see is complacency where products that don't need to be 'AI' suddenly are, and the products that are AI are AI for the sake of being AI.
 I've seen an overwhelming amount of examples, but let's look at the recent few.

 ![apple-ai](/assets/images/apple-intelligence.png)